 The Town of Olds is committed to promoting and developing a welcoming and inclusive community.

 The Town of Olds has a shared responsibility with other municipalities to foster equality for all citizens.
-We do our best to make sure that the decisions we make are in the best interests of everyone in our community.
-We are actively working with strategies that take meaningful action to eliminate racism and discrimination.
+The Town strives to make sure the decisions made are in the best interests of everyone in our community and is actively working with strategies that take meaningful action to eliminate racism and discrimination.

 Many initiatives in Olds align with a commitment to effectively address societal issues related to cultural diversity.
 Local community efforts in developing a creative, welcoming, and inclusive community include: